mpv-player/mpv/DOCS/man/input.rst

         When updating the overlay, you should prepare a second shared memory region (e.g. make use of the offset parameter) and add this as overlay, instead of reusing the same memory every time.
-Otherwise, you might get the equivalent of tearing, when your application and mpv write/read the buffer at the same time.
+Otherwise, you might get the equivalent of tearing when your application and mpv write/read the buffer at the same time.
 Also, keep in mind that mpv might access an overlay's memory at random times whenever it feels the need to do so, for example when redrawing the screen.

 ``overlay_remove <id>``
-    Remove an overlay added with ``overlay_add`` and the same ID.
+    Remove an overlay added with ``overlay_add`` with the same ID.
 Does nothing if no overlay with this ID exists.

 ``script_message "<arg1>" "<arg2>" ...``